intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

 Requirements and Characteristics of IOM Installation
 ====================================================

 Requirements and characteristics are numbered.
-You will find these numbers also in the `values file`_ listed below in order to see the relation between requirement and current configuration.
+You can also find these numbers in the `values file`_ listed below to see the relation between requirements and current configuration.
-Usage of integrated PostgreSQL server.

 1. Usage of integrated *PostgreSQL* database server.
 2. *PostgreSQL* data are stored persistently.
 3. No reset of database during the installation process.
-4. Usage of the integrated SMTP server (*Mailhog*).
+4. Usage of the integrated SMTP server (*MailHog*).
-5. Web access to the GUI of *Mailhog*.
+5. Web access to the GUI of *MailHog*.
 6. The shared file system of IOM has to be stored persistently.
 7. Local access to the shared file system of IOM.
 8. Due to limited resources, only one IOM application server should run.